Khotta Bhasha

-Khotta Bhasha is the language of the Khotta people, a small group of people who inhabit in the state of West Bengal.
+Khotta Bhasha is the language variety of the Khotta people, a small group of people who inhabit in the state of West Bengal.

 There is a language in Jharkhand and in western borders of West Bengal, called Khortha (sometimes it is also called Khotta) is a well established language with its own literature.
 But Khotta Bhasha which is spoken in West Bengal is very much different from Khortha language and has no written form.

 Geographic distribution

-The Khotta speaking people mainly inhabit in Harishchandrapur I & II, Ratua I & II, Manikchak and Kaliachak I, II and III blocks in the district of Malda and Farakka, Samserganj, Suti I & II, Raghunathganj I & II blocks in the district of Murshidabad in the state of West Bengal, India.
+The Khotta speaking people mainly inhabit in Harishchandrapur I & II,Chanchal I & II Ratua I & II, Manikchak and Kaliachak I, II and III blocks in the district of Malda,Itahar blocks in the district of Uttar Dinajpur and Farakka, Samserganj, Suti I & II, Raghunathganj I & II blocks in the district of Murshidabad in the state of West Bengal, India.
 They are also found scattered in parts of Birbhum, Medinipur & Hooghly district in West Bengal and in some places of Anwara upazila of Chittagong district in Bangladesh.

 Present circumstances

 The total speakers of Khotta Bhasha is about 10 lakhs in the state of West Bengal.
 But they all are bilingual and speak and learn Bengali, as Khotta Bhasha has no written form.
 At present the language has only an intra community conversational status.
-Bengali is the only medium of education of Khotta People.
+Standard Bengali is the only medium of education of Khotta People.